 This booklet contains the forms and schedules required by most partnerships.
 If you need additional forms, we encourage you to visit our website at www.dor.ga.gov.
 There you can download forms and always obtain up-to-date tax information and news from the Department of Revenue.
-Forms are also available via fax-on-demand at 404-417-6011.
-A list of useful telephone numbers is on Page 8.
+A list of useful telephone numbers is on Page 6.